Powerlearnproject/se-day1-assignment-obumxyz/README.md

 Version Control Systems makes it easier for software teams to collaborate, maintain clean code and fix mistakes.
 (E.g, GitHub)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

 Answer:

 1) Rapid Technological Advancement

 Strategy: Stay updated through continuous learning, attend tech conferences, and adopt agile practices to quickly integrate new technologies.

 2) Growing Customer and Client Demands

 Strategy: Regularly engage with clients, prioritize features based on impact, and maintain flexibility to adapt to changing needs.

 3) Time Constraints

 Strategy: Break projects into manageable sprints, prioritize tasks, and adopt time management tools like Kanban or Scrum.

 4) Software Testing Conflicts

 Strategy: Automate testing to ensure consistency, use continuous integration (CI) pipelines, and collaborate closely with developers to resolve issues early.

 5) Changing Software Requirements

 Strategy: Use Agile methodologies for flexibility, engage stakeholders frequently, and maintain a backlog for managing evolving features.

 6) Software Security

 Strategy: Implement secure coding practices, conduct regular security audits, and ensure proper data encryption and access control.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.

+Answer:

+1) Unit Testing: It focuses on testing individual components or functions of the software in isolation to ensure that they work correctly.

+Importance: Catches bugs early, Improves code quality, and Facilitates refactoring.

+2) Integration Testing: Integration testing checks the interactions between multiple components or systems.
+It ensures that different parts of the software work together as expected when integrated.

+Importance: Ensures proper interaction, Identifies interface issues, and Reduces system failures.

+3) System Testing: Itvalidates the entire software system as a whole.
+It checks the end-to-end functionality, performance, security, and compliance with requirements.

+Importance: Ensures software works as a whole, Covers functional and non-functional requirements, and Validates deployment readiness.

+4. Acceptance Testing: Acceptance testing verifies whether the software meets the business requirements and is ready for deployment.
+It is often performed by the end-users or stakeholders.

+Importance: Validates business requirements, User feedback, and Risk reduction.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 #Part 2: Introduction to AI and Prompt Engineering